On the propagation of gravitational waves in matter-filled Bianchi I universe: The perturbed metric in the Regge-Wheeler gauge

-On the other hand, $ h_{\mu\nu} $ has more than two non-zero components for even (or polar) waves in the Regge-Wheeler gauge \cite{RW}.
-Following the Gerlach-Sengupta \cite{GS} formalism further developed by Gundlach and Martin-Garcia \cite{GMG}, Clarkson and others \cite{CL1} have expressed the general form of the polar perturbations as:
+Coming to the even (or polar) waves, it is found that there are a number of non-zero components of $ h_{\mu\nu} $ \cite{RW}.
+Adopting the Gerlach-Sengupta \cite{GS} formalism, which has later been developed by Gundlach and Martin-Garcia \cite{GMG}, Clarkson and others \cite{CL1} have proposed the general form of the polar perturbations as:

-where $ \chi $, $ \psi $, $ \zeta $ and $ \eta $ are functions of $ t $ and $ r $, and are equivalent to the gauge-invariant variables in \cite{GMG,MGG,GS}.
-The polar perturbations for the B-I background \eqref{1} are hence given by:
+$ \chi $, $ \psi $, $ \zeta $ and $ \eta $ are all functions of $ t $ and $ r $, and equivalent to the gauge-invariant variables introduced in \cite{GMG,MGG,GS}.
+The matrices in \eqref{7a} and \eqref{7e} correspond to magnetic and electric multipoles respectively \cite{BINI}.
+The polar perturbations for the Bianchi I background \eqref{1} are therefore given by: